jerauldalwin/8051-Microcontroller/README.md

 # 8051-Microcontroller
-Basic projects using 8051 Microcontroller in C language
+My basic projects using 8051 Microcontroller in C language